 The cortex is like an upgraded tectum.
 We still have a tectum buried under the cortex and it performs the same functions as in fish and amphibians.
 If you hear a sudden sound or see a movement in the corner of your eye, your tectum directs your gaze toward it quickly and accurately.
 The cortex also takes in sensory signals and coordinates movement, but it has a more flexible repertoire.
 Depending on context, you might look toward, look away, make a sound, do a dance, or simply store the sensory event in memory in case the information is useful for the future.

 The most important difference between the cortex and the tectum may be the kind of attention they control.
 The tectum is the master of overt attention—pointing the sensory apparatus toward anything important.
 The cortex ups the ante with something called covert attention.
 You don’t need to look directly at something to covertly attend to it.
 Even if you’ve turned your back on an object, your cortex can still focus its processing resources on it.
 Scientists sometimes compare covert attention to a spotlight.
 (The analogy was first suggested by Francis Crick, the geneticist.)
 Your cortex can shift covert attention from the text in front of you to a nearby person, to the sounds in your backyard, to a thought or a memory.
 Covert attention is the virtual movement of deep processing from one item to another.
+The cortex needs to control that virtual movement, and therefore like any efficient controller it needs an internal model.
+Unlike the tectum, which models concrete objects like the eyes and the head, the cortex must model something much more abstract.
+According to the AST, it does so by constructing an attention schema—a constantly updated set of information that describes what covert attention is doing moment-by-moment and what its consequences are.

 Consider an unlikely thought experiment.
 If you could somehow attach an external speech mechanism to a crocodile, and the speech mechanism had access to the information in that attention schema in the crocodile’s wulst, that technology-assisted crocodile might report, “I’ve got something intangible inside me.
 It’s not an eyeball or a head or an arm.
 It exists without substance.
 It’s my mental possession of things.
 It moves around from one set of items to another.
 When that mysterious process in me grasps hold of something, it allows me to understand, to remember, and to respond.”